denis-kralj/foundry-infrastructure/readme.md

 ```

 Note that if you need to use data across sessions, you will need to persist it outside of the infrastructure created, and copy it over to every new instance.

+## Backup/Restore
+The system also supports backing up and restoring your personal configuration and games.
+In order to back up your data, you need to navigate to the running instance, find the `foundryuserdata` directory and save all the content to your backup locations.
+If you include an archive in the `ansible/files/` directory with the name `foundryuserdata.tar.gz`, the ansible script will detect it and extract it to the correct location, allowing you to continue from where you left off.

+## Email notifications
+The system sets up a cloud watch monitor and sends an email to the configured address if the server is running for longer than 12h, to ensure that the spending on the server is minimal.